 - Creatively design and specify facades that meet sustainable building design goals and objectives

-- Apply specialised software technologies to evaluate the performance of facades for local and global projects
+- Apply specialised software technologies to evaluate the performance of facade.

 Overview of Learning Activities

 The course consists of online and face-to-face lectures, tutorials and seminars.
 In seminars you will be engaged in hands-on interactive class activities, group discussions and computer based workshops.

 RMIT will provide you with resources and tools for learning in this course through our online systems.